kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 It turns human-oriented coverage into machine-usable coverage.

-## It Also Changes the Meaning of Ecosystem Size
+## It Also Changes the Meaning of Ecosystem Size { #changes-meaning-ecosystem-size }

 If official knowledge is highly accessible to agents, a framework may need fewer redundant tutorials for routine usage.